Kibur/ControlProccessingUno/README.md

 There are standard pin assignments.
 I'm using pin 2 (bit 0) to pin 9 (bit 7).
-Those can be changed with the client with the proper command. (see README in client) Or you can just change the code in Client.pde. (protocol allows pin 2 to 13) And it's was conceived with 8 LED's each representing a bit of one byte.
+Those can be changed with the client with the proper command. (see README in client) Or you can just change the code in Client.pde. (protocol allows pin 2 to 13) And it was conceived with 8 LED's each representing a bit of one byte.

 It's using the Arduino library for Processing.